franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

+- Implement show/hide muted statuses logic (when you click show, it shows the muted statuses and then show dispay as 'hide' then when clicked again erase all the muted chats and 'hide' display a show again for do this 'diplay change' you actually need to change the show button to hide use htxm from and when the muted statuses gets displayed it should change the button from show to hide)
 - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript).
 - Add read and unread logic (you can implement it that any message (in the viewport makes a PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up